-- StudentSecure® Smart: For students traveling alone, StudentSecure Smart may be the best option.
-You still receive great coverage at an affordable price, but you are only paying for coverage that you will need.
-If traveling alone, then there is no point in paying coverage for a spouse or dependent.
-The whole point of the StudentSecure Smart plan is to provide you basic coverage without depleting your bank account.
+- StudentSecure Smart: For students looking for the most economical coveage, StudentSecure Smart may be the best option.
+You still receive great coverage at a reasonable price.
+The whole point of the StudentSecure Smart plan is to provide you the basics at the most affordable price.

 Checklist for Stress-Free Student Travel

 After you secure your student travel insurance plan, you still have to take care of a host of other things.
 Of course, you may just want to get on the plane and go, but you need to arrange the somewhat mundane details in order to move ahead.
 Don’t be overwhelmed.
 It’s easy to forget a few things while preparing to make the big move.
 Here is a checklist of criteria to consider while you prepare yourself to study abroad:

 - Passport: In order to travel abroad, you have to secure a passport.
 The process for applying for and obtaining a passport differs from country to country.
 For those in the U.S., here are the qualifications for obtaining a passport and where you can apply.